Below is an overview of the different information you can attach to an invoice.

 Learn More: Setting up to Receive Client Payments

 Save as Draft

 Invoices can be saved as drafts and returned to later for further issuing or sending to clients.
 Draft invoices will not be visible to clients.
-Draft invoices can be deleted from the Invoice List (Financials > Invoices).
+Delete any draft invoices directly from the Invoice List.